psg-mit/smooth/README.md

 ## Evaluation Instructions

 Our primary claim of this artifact is that it contains implementations of all of the code in the language presented in the paper.
 We provide every code example in the paper with the corresponding implementation in `src/SmoothLang.hs`.
-Running any of these starts by loading all of the dependencies, running `stack repl` to enter the Haskell repl, then `:l SmoothLang` to load the SmoothLang file.
+Running any of these starts by building the project by running `stack build` and then `stack exec runexamples` to execute the compiled code (note that execution requires 8GB or more of RAM).

-For example, the paper (section 1) shows the computation of the the derivative of the integral from 0 to 1 of the derivative of ReLU(x - c) at c=0.6.
+If you'd like to test For example, the paper (section 1) shows the computation of the the derivative of the integral from 0 to 1 of the derivative of ReLU(x - c) at c=0.6.
 This can be reproduced by running `runDerivIntegralRelu`.
 It should compute almost immediately and return the interval [-0.4062500000000000000000, -0.3984375000000000000000].